ark-lang/ark/docs/CONVENTIONS.md

 Using IDEs is not recommended, considering that we have a Makefile and all of the work was done on Vim and Sublime Text.
 Please refrain from using any IDEs (it can cause problems later on and add unnecessary files).
 Use the command line for building the project and text editor to edit the programs.
+If you insist on using an IDE, please add any files that it creates to the gitignore.